-My name is Trish and my husband is Jim of Dakine Shiba Inu's and once was Dakine Siberian Huskies ( No longer raise Siberians).
-Though DAkoine's Afanasy Alesie is my breeding and my soul dog who is also standing for Stud service, now and then I do a litter with my friend/co-breeder in Salem Oregon who has a couple of girls from my program.
+My name is Trish a of Dakine Shiba Inu's and once was Dakine Siberian Huskies ( No longer raise Siberians).
+Though Dakines' Afanasy Alesie is my breeding and my soul dog who is also standing for Stud service, now and then I do a litter with my friend/co-breeder in Salem Oregon who has a couple of girls from my program.
 Personally I no longer raise them.

-We are based out of Oregon.
+I am based out of Oregon.
 Welcome to my passion and my love of dogs and working with them I have knowledge of training/health/genetics/reproductive/behavior and have over 35 years of experience working with dogs.
+Dogs are my personal therapy and keep me going.
 Many years of studying and first-hand experiences.
-I have been A expert Speaker for The Ultimate Dog Summit 2019 airing Nov 2019 link above takes you there and scroll down the page to see my interview link for the Summitt.
+I have been An expert Speaker for The Ultimate Dog Summit 2019 airing Nov 2019 link above takes you there and scroll down the page to see my interview link for the Summitt.
 I was the breeder Chosen, hunted down, and scouted out by The Taming of the Wild Crew.
 They have been featured on TV for dog training and they also have a Dog radio show.
 Also chosen and Featured By SDVoyager and Interviewed by Waggly Dog (This is no longer published online but was done several years ago.)and the Shout Out Social of CA and the Shoutout of AZ as well as the Canvas Rebel, I am also a Speaker for Classrooms and Dog Events, etc. Dogs are my life and my passion and my hobby since I was a very young girl.
 Growing up.
-I was always studying, learning, taking dog training classes, Vet Tech courses, hands-on breeder/show experience with some of the most difficult breeds to raise, Side by side study with Vetranarians learning and absorbing knowledge.
+I was always studying, learning, taking dog training classes, Vet Tech courses, hands-on breeder/show experience with some of the most difficult breeds to raise, and side-by-side study with veterinarians learning and absorbing knowledge.
 I have a great love and respect for the late DVM Hank Anderson of Junction City Oregon, whom I had the pleasure of knowing and learning from for years his great impact on my life will always be treasured.
-From the countless hrs, I spent gleaning Knowledge from him on health and breeding.
+From the countless hours, I spent gleaning Knowledge from him on health and breeding.
 I have also become an expert in Artificial insemination.
 So many life studies and experiences have all given me a wealth of knowledge of dog behavior and the breeding and raising of dogs.

 The name Dakine comes from my love of Maui Hawaii meaning is an expression in Hawaiian Pidgin " The Kind".
 Chosen after Spending years there on the Island as my home, it is one of my favorite sayings used on the Island and so it is "Dakine" Shiba Inus and Siberian Huskies".
 The Kind.
 So this is why I chose this unique name for my Shiba Inu and Miniature Bull Terrier dogs and the Siberians I used to raise.
 I was an Island girl for a few years and love the Hawaiian way and culture.
 So this is why I chose Dakine for the name of our crew.